 I had on my shoulders the important task of Day one's lunch.
 Since I had had a crazy work week, I frantically scoped my fridge for ideas the night before and saw that I had a lot of left over produce that I needed to use before we took off.
 I decided to kill two birds with one stone and make kitchen-sink veggie burgers with any and everything ingredient I needed to get rid of.
 I sauteed onions, garlic, kale, basil, bell pepper, beet stems, apple, and asparagus and spiced and flavored with the usual suspects: salt, pepper, cayenne, curry, cinnamon, paprika, lemon, brags and agave.

-quinoa, and buckwheat soba noodles I had as leftovers from several different meals over the previous week.
+I put this saute in the food processor for a few spins (enough to blend but not puree entirely to a mushy paste).
+I added in some fresh carrots and cashews.
+I threw in some cooked brown rice, quinoa, and buckwheat soba noodles I had as leftovers from several different meals over the previous week.
 I also used a cup or so of rolled oats to help thicken the texture.
 I did some additional spicing, formed into patties, and threw in the fridge to set up overnight.

-They weren't the most solid, held-together veggie dogs I've made, but I tucked them into the buns for safety and the taste more than made up for any messiness
+They weren't the most solid, held-together veggie dogs I've made, but I tucked them into the buns for safety and the taste more than made up for any messiness.

 I had also whipped up a large batch of fresh garlicy hummus as a dog topper.
 (Because there is nothing more bonding for a camping group than raging garlic breath...)

-1. AWWWW!
+AWWWW!
 Love it.
 Those were AMAZING 11/10 stars!!

 ReplyDelete